Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Rigidity of some stable families

-The first family we want to investigate is the moduli space $\mathscr{M}_d^k$ of degree $d$ endomorphisms of the projective space $\mathbb{P}^k$ of dimension $k$: it is the quotient space of the space $\mathrm{End}_d^k$ of endomorphisms of degree $d$ of $\mathbb{P}^k$ by the action by conjugacy of $PGL(k+1)$.
-It is known to be an irreducible affine variety of dimension defined over $\mathbb{Q}$, see \cite{Silverman} when $k=1$ and \cite{szpiro} when $k>1$, whence there is a proper closed subvariety $V$ such that the canonical projection
+The space which is really adapted to our investigations is the moduli space $\mathscr{M}_d^k$ of degree $d$ endomorphisms of the projective space $\mathbb{P}^k$ of dimension $k$: it is the quotient space of the space $\mathrm{End}_d^k$ of endomorphisms of degree $d$ of $\mathbb{P}^k$ by the action by conjugacy of $\mathrm{PGL}(k+1)$.
+It is known to be an irreducible affine variety of dimension defined over $\mathbb{Q}$, see \cite{Silverman} when $k=1$ and \cite[\S~3.2 $\&$ 3.3]{szpiro} when $k>1$, hence there is a proper closed subvariety $V$ defined over $\mathbb{Q}$ such that the canonical projection